-Contributions to the Foundation are received from private foundations, business organizations, individuals, and escheated funds from the unclaimed proceeds of the estates of deceased individuals as provided for by the Annotated Code of Maryland.
-Investment income is reported as increases in unrestricted net assets, unless their use is restricted by explicit donor stipulations or law.
+Contributions to the Foundation are received from foundations, nonprofits, businesses, and individuals.
+In addition to planned gifts of bequests and securities, the foundation also receives escheated funds from the unclaimed proceeds of the estates of deceased individuals as provisioned by the Annotated Code of Maryland.
+Investment income is reported as increases in unrestricted net assets unless their use is restricted by explicit donor stipulations or law.